solarsailer/matthieuoger.com/content/posts/2015-04-25-wearables.md

 date: "2015-04-25"

 title: Perspectives on wearables

+excerpt: "I'm interested in wearables (when they are not socially awkward) because of what they might become.
+What they are today is just a glimpse of the potential of such devices."
 ---

 For a few reasons, I'm considering whether or not I should be buying an Apple Watch.[^1]